iamsudip/aboutme/README.md

 For now, First target is make the service alive: like

-1. Re-build UI, Make use of parallax scrolling in the main page
+* Re-build UI, Make use of parallax scrolling in the main page

-2. not only sign up, give them their own page to create and manipulate their bio
+* not only sign up, give them their own page to create and manipulate their bio

-3. one click resume making extension
+* one click resume making extension

-4. give user an option to create a blog if she doesn't have one
+* give user an option to create a blog if she doesn't have one

-5. and many more, you can always suggest (open an issue here or mail me.)
+* and many more, you can always suggest (open an issue here or mail me.)

-6. Add feature: Github login
+* Add feature: Github login

+* Include Client side validation to make things faster for the user.

 Setup
 -----